v12technology/fluxtion/docs/index.md

 Initially all the project complexity centres on the event delivery system, but over time this system becomes stable and the complexity demands are minimal.
 Pre-packaged event delivery systems are a common solution to control complexity and cost of event distribution.
 The opposite is true for event driven application logic, functional requirements increase over time and developing application logic becomes ever more complex and expensive to deliver.
+As more functionality is added the danger of instability increases.

+Fluxtion reduces the cost to develop and maintain business logic, while maintaining stability.
+Automating the expensive and error-prone process of wiring application logic to multiple event streams is Fluxtion's target.
+For long term development projects the ROI of using Fluxtion increases exponentially.

 <script>
 document.getElementById("defaultOpen").click();